When should I arrive in and depart from the host country?

 How much money should I bring with me?

 How much you bring depends on your personal spending and shopping habits and whether or not you want to go on an excursion during your free time on the weekend.
-Because of the variety of options a good rule of thumb is to plan to spend between US$50 and US$400 per person.
+Because of the variety of options, plan to spend between US$50 and US$400 per person.
 It's best to research your touring desires before you depart from home and plan accordingly.
 Your souvenir budget is discretionary.

-How can my family contact me while I am in Poland?
+How can my family contact me while I am in Portugal?

 You'll receive a contact sheet with phone numbers for reaching you in the host community about a month before your departure.
 Please provide a copy to everyone who may need to reach you.